Faibysh/O...Marketing/README.md

 #### React:

+#### JavaScript:

+The programming language used for developing dynamic functionality and user interaction.

 The core framework for front-end development, providing high performance and rapid response to changes.
 JavaScript: The programming language used for developing dynamic functionality and user interaction.